mstevetodd/EngineDriver_Home/docs/operation/interface.rst

 11. Browse down to the folder ``..\Internal shared storage\Android\data\jmri.enginedriver\files``
 12. Find the most recent file that looks like ``logcatxxxxxxxxxxxxx.txt``     e.g. logcat1699833098998.txt

+13. Sharing it:

-13. a.
-Attach that file to a message in qroups.io using the paperclip button on the toolbar above the message content
+   a.
+Attach that file to a message in qroups.io using the paperclip button on the toolbar above the message content |BR|
-13. b.
-Attach that file to a message in discord using the :guilabel:`+` button on the row of the message content
+   b.
+Attach that file to a message in discord using the :guilabel:`+` button on the row of the message content |BR|
-13. c.
-Attach that file to an email message and send to the developers
+   c.
+Attach that file to an email message and send to the developers |BR|

 From |ED| version 2.42.217 (beta) you can also do the following if you have internet and email connections on your phone.